AUBGTheHUB/monolith/README.md

 - In the menu: **Add new intepreter / Add local interpreter / Select existing** pycharm should recognize the interpreter that is downloaded on the container
     ![Screenshot](docs/images/interpreter.png)

-#### Note: On first push git will most probably ask for ssh key.
-Just follow the prompts on the console
+#### Note: On first push git will most probably ask for ssh key forwarding.
+Just follow the prompts on the popup

 #### Reopenning project in container:
- - once setup is finished you can just start the container from the Services / Docker / Dev Containers / {container name}
+ - after first setup there is no need to rebuild the container.
+You can just start it from the Services / Docker / Dev Containers / {container name}
  - Look for the Open Project button:

     ![Screenshot](docs/images/docker_containers.png)